PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-06 11:45:21
+Last updated: 2024-04-06 11:46:27
-Random Quote: The name is Thor, with a "T" and an "R" and an "O" and a "H".
-But not in that order. - Thor
+Random Quote: The men of always aren't interested in the children of never. - Pablo Escobar